1. Write down what you eat for one week, and you will lose weight

 After dinner, wash all the dishes, wipe down the counters, turn out the light, and, if necessary, tape closed the cabinets and refrigerator.
 Late-evening eating significantly increases the overall number of calories you eat, a University of Texas study found.
-Stopping late-night snacking can save 300 or more calories a day, or 31 pounds a year.
+Learning how to stop late-night snacking can save 300 or more calories a day, or 31 pounds a year.
 Learn more about how eating late at night makes you fat.

 20. Walk before dinner and you’ll cut calories AND your appetite

-In a study of 10 obese women conducted at the University of Glasgow in Scotland, 20 minutes of walking reduced appetite and increased sensations of fullness as effectively as a light meal.
+In a study of ten obese women conducted at the University of Glasgow in Scotland, 20 minutes of walking reduced appetite and increased sensations of fullness as effectively as a light meal.
 Here are more quick weight loss tips from nutrition pros.

 21. Make one social outing this week an active one

 Pass on the movies and screen the views of a local park instead.
 Not only will you sit less, but you’ll be saving calories because you won’t chow down on that bucket of popcorn.
 Other active ideas: a tennis match, a guided nature or city walk (check your local listings), a bike ride, bowling, and these sneaky workouts you can do while hanging out with friends.

 22. Hook on a step tracker, and aim for an extra 1,000 steps a day

 Are you showing signs you need to move more?
 On average, sedentary people take only 2,000 to 3,000 steps a day.
-Adding 2,000 steps will help you maintain your current weight and stop gaining weight; adding more than that will help you lose weight.
+Adding 2,000 steps will help you maintain your current weight and stop gaining weight; adding more than that is one of the ways to lose weight.